04 - Fan-Out / Fan-In

 They solve similar problems but differ in structure:

-| Fan-Out | Worker Pool | |
+| Fan-Out / Fan-In | Worker Pool | |

 |---|---|---|

-| Workers | Each gets its own output channel | All share one output channel |
+| Output | Each worker has its own channel, merged via fan-in | All workers share one output channel |

-| Use case | Pipeline stages | Long-running job processing |
+| Use case | Parallelizing one stage with separate result streams | Simple parallel job processing |

 Key Takeaways